Frequently asked questions

 What is a lifetime mortgage?

 You should consider if there are cheaper ways for you to borrow money.
-It may affect your entitlement to state benefits.

 What is equity release?

 Equity release is a product that lets homeowners aged 55 and over, take some of the money built up in their home, as tax-free cash.
 There are two types of equity release, lifetime mortgages and home reversion plans.
 Legal & General only offer lifetime mortgages

 How do lifetime mortgages work?

 A lifetime mortgage lets you borrow tax-free cash against the money that's tied up in your home (equity).The interest rate is fixed for the duration of the lifetime mortgage.
 And depending on which product you take out, you can choose to pay none, some or all of the interest, subject to our terms and conditions.
 Interest is charged on the loan, plus any interest already added, this means the amount you owe can increase quickly over time.